 Describe the plan for developing a definition of managed objects.
 The plan shall specify one of the following:

 The definitions will be part of this project.
-YES
+YES ??

 The definitions will be part of a different project and provide the plan for that project or anticipated future project.